-As we are now in spring (yes, the weather doesn’t suggest that though!), many British home owners often think seriously about updating or refreshing the external appearance of their homes with a coat of fresh paint, exterior wall coating render wall finish, Painting brick or suchlike.
+BRICKS!
+In the better weather, many home owners often think seriously about updating or refreshing the external appearance of their homes with a coat of fresh paint but what if you have bare brick walls and you want to paint them?

-If you paint, or plan to have painted, a brick wall that has not been painted previously, it is a permanent finish and you can’t remove it once it has been applied.
-This also applies to exterior wall spray finishes, trowel applied external render coatings and such like.
+If you paint, or plan to have painted, a brick wall that has not been painted previously, it is a permanent finish.

 Some times bricks can benefit from a clear weatherproof wall covering, which will stabilise the surface and restore the bricks without changing how they look.

 The day you apply the last coat of paint to the bricks on your home, is the first day paint degradation begins.
 Sooner or later the bricks will have to be painted again, maybe sooner than you expected.

-Any house in Britain that has paint applied will see the effects of paint being broken down, after the first winter.
+Any house in Britain that has paint applied on the outside walls, will see the effects of paint being broken down, after the first winter.

-If you are resolute in keeping the external walls of your house in tip-top condition, upon painting the brick walls, you have just committed yourself to repainting them, or having someone paint the walls, every single year until you move, or until the house falls down, whichever is the soonest!!!!!!
+If you are resolute in keeping the external walls of your house in tip-top condition, upon painting the brick walls, you have just committed yourself to repainting them, or having someone paint the walls, every single year until you move.
+Or until the house eventually falls down, whichever is the soonest!

 So a quick fix, like painting bricks you don’t particularly like, can often be an expensive mistake.
-Bricks will need to be re-painted more frequently than the rest of your home as well because of the risk of water entry which can cause severe damage.
+Bricks will need to be re-painted more frequently than the rest of your home.
+This is because of the risk of water entry which can cause severe damage.

 A close inspection for damage will be necessary.
 I cannot stress enough how important it is that any paint or coating that is applied to your exterior walls, must be breathable, similar in properties to a human skin.